 This service is available only during the summer.
 The only motor-boat allowed on Lake Bracciano is the ferry boat that goes from town to town: Bracciano, Anguillara, and Trevignano.
 It’s a very romantic and exclusive way to sightsee in all the three cities on the lake in the same day.
 Each stretch of the ride costs €4, while an entire round trip costs €10.
 In the other two villages on Lake Bracciano, which are Anguillara Sabazia and Trevignano Romano, the dock is only 50 mt from the attractions in the historical center, while in Bracciano you need to walk downhill for 40 minutes.
 Therefore, if you wish to explore the area by boat, I recommend you get to Bracciano by train/car, first spend time visiting the historical center and the castle, and then walk downhill on the Via del Riposo to the dock and board the boat there.

-Visit the other two towns by Lake Bracciano
+Visit other attractions near Lake Bracciano

-WHERE TO EAT IN BRACCIANO
+WHERE AND WHAT TO EAT IN BRACCIANO

 Trattoria Da Regina